everypinio/hardpy/docs/documentation/pytest_hardpy.md

 pytest --hardpy-pt tests
 ```

-If tests are run via [hardpy-panel](hardpy_panel.md), then the pytest-hardpy plugin will be enabled for tests by default.
+If tests are run via [hardpy panel](hardpy_panel.md), then the pytest-hardpy plugin will be enabled for tests by default.

 ## Functions